hnbharathkumaryadav/HCL-PROJECT/README.md

 ---

 ## 👨‍💻 Author / Team

-Add your:
+- H N BHARATH KUMAR
-- Name
+- 22781A0545
-- Roll number or team ID
+- COMPUTER SCIENCE AND ENGINEERING
-- Institution details
+- SRI VENKATESWARA COLLEGE OF ENGINEERING AND TECHNOLOGY